AdobeDocs/experience-manager-65.en/help/release-notes/sp-release-notes.md

 * Tags display tag names instead of title and close option does not remove the tags completely due to tags property working incorrectly when inheritance is cancelled at property level (NPR-36831).

 * Option to deselect all items is not working and header overlaps with first row in table, of the page which displays a list of live copies (NPR-37070).

+* In a custom dialog used in a workflow, when trying to validate the dialog, Experience Manager fails with an error in the browser console (GRANITE-35049).

 Following accessibility enhancements are available in [!DNL Adobe Experience Manager Sites].